Recreational Program Information Channel and Systems Analysis

 By leveraging these findings, we have uncovered strategies to optimize program participation rates, enhance user satisfaction levels, and increase the visibility of facilities.
 Furthermore, our objective of fostering community engagement within the application has been greatly informed by the participants' shared experiences, recommendations, and feedback.

 Through this data-driven exploration, we have successfully identified prospective solutions and innovative approaches for constructing an application that effectively addresses the identified issues.
-Moreover, the interviews have afforded us a comprehensive understanding of how to structure and alleviate the pain points experienced by users, ultimately resulting in the development of a more user-friendly and impactful product or service.
+Moreover, the interviews have afforded us a comprehensive understanding of how to structure and alleviate the pain points experienced by users, ultimately resulting in the development of a more user-friendly and impactful service model within the product.

 Contextual Inquiries | Card Sorts